Kdeshun/cst391/week1/Activity1 Express API/README.md

 ![Get Albums by Artist](./screenshots/03-get-albums-by-artist.png)

 **Description:**
-Retrieves albums for a specific artist, in this case, **"The Beatles"**.
+This endpoint retrieves a list of albums for a specific artist.
+For this example, we will focus on **"The Beatles."**
 ---

 ## 4) Search Albums by Name